-Best of Eugene 2018-2019 (Staff Picks)
+Best of Eugene 2018-2019 (Staff Picks Web Extra)

 Lane Community College’s campus is not pretty on first sight.
 The 1960s cement architecture looms in some spots and huddles in others, on a hill off 30th Avenue.
 But it’s also full of little bits of wonder, small gardens, hiking trails behind the campus, art and sculpture in hallways and walkways and even a labyrinth not far from the clocktower near the bus stop.
 Every college needs a labyrinth and places to sit a breathe for a moment. — Camilla Mortensen

-Best Place to Get Hit By a Car While Riding a Bike: Eugene
+Best Place to Get Hit By a Car While Riding a Bike

 I think it’s the irony.
 Eugene likes to brag about its bike-ability.
 Despite plentiful bike lanes in this city, its drivers are keeping cyclists off the road.
 I mean, for a while Lane Transit District had to remind drivers to not cut through the bike lane to turn right (the dreaded right hook).
 But drivers are too busy on their phones to pay attention to a bus advertisement.
 Nowhere is safe from the wild driver.
 I guess the positive is that if a car hits you, you could land a sweet insurance payout. — Henry Houston

-My Own Personal Pick for Best Hair Stylist — Alisha Basham
+My Own Personal Pick for Best Hair Stylist

 Up until last February, I had long dread locks.
 They were a big part of my life and identity for more than six years.
 One cold, rainy evening, for a myriad of reasons, I decided it was time for a change.
 Over the next six weeks, I obsessively brushed out my locks one at a time, while researching stylist after stylist.
 Alisha Basham came highly recommended from a good friend with connections at London Hair Studio downtown.
 I went to see Basham, and we instantly hit it off.
 Not to mention she gave me the best haircut of my life, and the most banging bangs in all of the land.
 I’m currently booked with her until the end of time, and will likely throw a huge fit if I am ever forced to see a new stylist again.

 Basham did not grow up dreaming of being a cosmetologist; rather, she was a tomboy to the core.
 She found herself working for a glass shop, living in her mom’s laundry room dreaming of a creative job that she could make a worthwhile career.
 Basham went to get her own hair done one day, and produced a photo of David Bowie, requesting his haircut.
 Her stylist refused, and told her she “was too pretty” for something like that.
 That’s where it all began.
 Basham went back to school, gained her licensing and made it her mission to give clients what they asked for, while still knowing the trends and what would be complimentary.
 She says, “If someone wants something crazy,” she is going to give it to them.
 She’s been molding some of the best hair in Eugene for nearly a decade now, working most of her career at London on Willamette Street.
-She’s come along way from the laundry room, now working as an in demand stylist, and also an educator with Sebastion professional and Wella.
+She’s come along way from the laundry room, now working as an in demand stylist, and also an educator with Sebastion professional and Wella. — Elisha Young

-Alisha Basham makes the hair magic happen at Eugene’s London Hair Studio, located at 770 Willamette Street. — Elisha Young

 Best Tax Breaks